openlawteam/lao-docs/docs/Membership.md

 Membership in The LAO is currently limited to accredited investors, as defined under U.S. law.
 The total number of members will be capped at a maximum of 100 members.

-Members will be permitted to join The LAO through The LAO's DApp starting on April 28, 2020 at 12:00p (EST).

-Once open, members will have the opportunity to contribute Ether to The LAO by purchasing units representing an ownership in The LAO ("LAO Units").
+Members have the opportunity to contribute Ether to The LAO by purchasing units representing an ownership in The LAO ("LAO Units").
 The members reserve the right to create a LAO Token to represent LAO Units via a Member votes.

 Units will be sold in blocks.
-Each block of LAO Units will be sold for 120 ETH and provide a member with 1% of the voting rights in The LAO, along with 1% pro rata rights to any proceeds from investments.
+Each block of LAO Units will be sold for about 130 ETH and provide a member with 1% of the voting rights in The LAO, along with 1% pro rata rights to any proceeds from investments.
+The per unit number to buy units into The LAO will increase incrementally after ever investment The LAO makes.

-Each member will be permitted to purchase up to nine blocks of LAO Units (or 9% in total) for a maximum purchase price of 1,080 (ETH).
+Each member will be permitted to purchase up to nine blocks of LAO Units (or 9% in total).

 The sale will be denominated in Ether.
 Ether to US dollar calculations will be provided via a real time oracle feed from [Chainlink](https://chain.link/).